 Without this, your team is destined to be unfocused, unproductive and unreliable.

 Have you experienced an environment where people were easily distracted?
-What did you do and what was the outcome?
-I’d love to read your comments.
+What did you do and what happened?
+I’d love to hear from you!